Proven Solution

 Intelligent Approach is a proven solution developed by NATS and Leidos and has been in continuous operation at Heathrow since March 2015.

-This was upgraded to enhanced TBS in March 2018 bringing with it a more refined set of wake categories developed by Eurocontrol, as well as improvements to the tool to provide separation to the runway threshold.
-These enhancements have helped make the operation more resilient against delays and disruption.
+Intelligent Approach was further enhanced in March 2018 (enhanced TBS), with Heathrow realising the benefits of adopting the RECAT-EU wake scheme and separation provided to the runway threshold.
+These enhancements have helped make the operation even more resilient to delays and disruption.

 The first four months of enhanced TBS operations saw a tactical capacity gain of approximately 1.4 additional aircraft landings per-hour in all wind conditions, with an additional 1.6 arrivals in strong headwinds over and above the 0.8 additional landings (2.6 additional in strong winds) already achieved by the original TBS.